 Guyana, the only English speaking country on the South American continent, has an area equivalent to the size of Great Britain but a population of only around 750,000 who come from a wide variety of ethnic backgrounds.
 The former British colony gained independence in 1966.
 Guyana boasts a remarkably rich ecology being 80% covered in tropical rainforest but the country has one of South America’s poorest economies.

-The Society has a presence in 8 of the 10 administrative regions.
-At present, there are 15 Conferences twinned with SVP Conferences in England & Wales, providing both financial and spiritual support.
+The Society has 20 Conferences in 8 of the 10 administrative regions.
+At present, there are 16 Conferences twinned with SVP Conferences in England & Wales who provide both financial and spiritual support.